uadmin/uadmin-docs/login_system/tutorial/part8.rst

 * Deleting the cookie
 * Maintaining the webpage based on the user login status

-Click `here`_ to view the full source code in this part.
+Click `here`_ to view the full progress of this application.

 .. _here: https://uadmin-docs.readthedocs.io/en/latest/login_system/tutorial/full_code/part8.html